- Find a Park

 - Kite flying

 Visitors may explore the military museum, featuring displays about area history.
-The museum includes a gift shop.
-Both are open daily, 11 a.m. to 4 p.m., Friday before Memorial Day through Labor Day.
-For group visitors or special arrangements, call (360) 385-3701.
+The museum is open daily, 11 a.m. to 4 p.m., Friday before Memorial Day through Labor Day, and most weekends during the remainder of the year.
 Admission to the museum is by donation.

 Hospital guided tours: Step back in time as you take a guided tour of a 1905 military hospital.
 Hear about the incredible history of this beautiful building that was awarded the Mary P. Johnson award for Historic Preservation in 2012.
 Tours are offered on Saturdays and Sundays at 11:30 a.m.
 Donations are appreciated for all tours.
 Tours begin the Friday before Memorial Day through Labor Day.